-Sarah Jane Lynch is a Circuit Judge on the North Eastern Circuit.
+Sarah Jane Lynch became a Recorder in 2009 and is now a Circuit Judge on the North Eastern Circuit.

 Like many solicitors, I thought that solicitors became Deputy District Judges and barristers became Recorders and Circuit Judges, so I was quite nervous about applying for Recordership in 2008.